 The founders of St. Paul’s began organizing their parish in 1861.
-City growth would divide the single parish of Old St. John’s at Broadway, with everything east of Broadway belonging to the new St. Paul’s parish.
+City growth would divide the single parish of Old St. John’s at Broadway, with area east of Broadway belonging to the new St. Paul’s parish.
 They began with Sunday schools, when in 1861, 50% of children in Alameda County were not in school and child labor was legal.
 Chinese children were not allowed to attend public schools, so church members organized classes for all children, and volunteered to teach Chinese children at the Good Samaritan Mission downtown.

 In 1871, the founders bought property, a chapel, and rectory, from the fledgling College of California at 12th and Webster Streets, as the college was moving to the country to become the University of California.
 As Oakland grew, the wooden church was literally picked up and moved twice up town.

-In 1887, St. Paul's was located on the corner of Harrison Street and 14th Street, with Rev. Hobart Chetwood as the rector.
+In 1890, St. Paul's buildings were moved to the corner of Harrison Street and 14th Street, with Rev. Hobart Chetwood as the rector.
+In 1907, they decided to sell the land at a profit and move to a new site at West Grand Avenue near Webster Street.

 In 1912, they built the present English Gothic Revival-style building across from Lakeside Park, at the corner of Montecito and Bay Place.
 Designed by noted architect Benjamin Geer McDougall, the cornerstone was laid on January 25, 1912, and dedicated with great ceremony upon opening.

 From it’s inception, St. Paul’s members have actively served the community and the world.
 Through earthquakes, fires, epidemics and wars St. Paul’s was there to help.
 We served refugees from the 1906 earthquake and fires, who fled to the East Bay.
 We have clothed, fed, housed, and educated refugees from Poland, El Salvador, Cambodia, and Ethiopia, and in the 1980s were known as the "United Nations parish" of the Diocese.